Ian Hogg (footballer): International career

 In May 2012, he made his debut for the senior team as a left-midfielder in a friendly match against El Salvador and scored in the 27th minute with a left-footed strike.
-Hogg has been included in the New Zealand Squad for World Cup Qualifiers for Brazil 2014.
+Hogg has been included in the New Zealand Squad for the 2014 World Cup Qualifiers for Brazil.

 However, Hogg is suspended for the first leg of the World Cup intercontinental playoff qualifying match against a qualifier from the CONCACAF Federation (either Mexico or Panama).
-As a result, he has also not been considered for the tour of North America playing against Trinidad and Tobago as well club team Chivas.
+As a result, he has also not been considered for the tour of North America, playing against Trinidad and Tobago as well club team Chivas.

 International goals and caps

 New Zealand's goal tally first.